The Danger Within: Insider Threat Modeling Using Business Process Models: Architecture and Prototype Implementation

 \section{Architecture and Prototype Implementation}

 To develop a solution that provides the means to conduct practical experiments on BPMN models for automated insider threat modeling, the architecture shown in \figurename~\ref{fig:arch} is proposed.
-As a guiding meta-model, the methodology indicated in \tablename~\ref{tab:5-step-process} directed the development of the architecture.
-In the following, each step in the meta-model is introduced to outline how the step in the proposed approach fulfills it.
+A five-step process consisting of Objective Identification, Assessment, Decomposition, Threat, and Vulnerability Identification is followed as a guiding meta-model.
+In the following paragraphs, each step in the meta-model is introduced to outline how the step in the proposed approach fulfills it.